mkribar/matthewkribar.github.io/_pages/about.md

 Before coming to Stanford, I worked as a program associate at Mathematica Policy Research; I supported impact evaluations of Millennium Challenge Corporation programs in Senegal, Benin, Liberia, and Cabo Verde.
 I have also worked for the Teaching, Research, and International Policy (TRIP) project and for the Pacific Small Arms Action Group.
 I hold an MA in political science from Stanford University and a BA in International Relations jointly from the College of William & Mary and the University of St. Andrews.

+I am on the 2024-2025 academic job market.